slatedocs/slate/source/includes/_entity-attributes.md

 # Entity Attributes
-As discussed in the previous section, entity attributes are the equivalent of "columns" in a spreadsheet.
-An entity attribute can be specific to a given list (spreadsheet), in which case it will only ever show up as a column whenever that list is being viewed.
-However, an entity attribute can also be global, in which case it will show up on all lists which allows Affinity to minimize data entry.
+As discussed in the previous section, entity attributes as a data model represent the "columns" in a spreadsheet.
+An entity attribute can be specific to a given list, or it can be global.
+List-specific entity attributes appear as a column whenever that list is being viewed while global entity attributes are displayed on all lists.

 Let us consider two examples:

-1. We have a list called "Top Referrers".
-We add an entity attribute (column) called "Number of Referrals" on this list and make it list-specific.
-In this case, the "Number of Referrals" column will only be visible whenever you're viewing the "Top Referrers" list.
-The column will also be visible to any team member you decide to share the list with.
+1. Assume you have a list called "Top Referrers", and a new list-specific entity attribute (column) called "Number of Referrals" is added to this list.
+In this case, the "Number of Referrals" column will only be visible on the "Top Referrers" list.

-2. We have many lists, "Top Referrers", "Friends in Media", "BD Leads", and say we have some overlap amongst those lists.
+2. Now assume you have three lists of people, "Top Referrers", "Friends in Media", "BD Leads", and a person X exists on all three lists.
+If you want to track where all the people in these 3 lists live, you might an entity attribute called "Location".
-Say we want to track where all the people in these 3 lists live, so we add a column called "Location".
-It only makes sense to make this colum global - in which case it will be shared across the three lists.
-Hence, if person A is a top referrer and the live in San Francisco, CA, that information will automatically appear when you are looking at the Friends in Media list as well.
+It makes sense to make this entity attribute global - in which case it will be shared across all three lists.
+Hence, if person X is a top referrer and lives in San Francisco, CA, that information will automatically appear on the "Friends in Media" list as well.

-By default, Affinity provides all teams with many global entity attributes: Location, Job Titles and Industries for People and Stage, Industry, Location etc. for Organizations.
+By default, Affinity provides all teams with a few default global entity attributes:
+For people, the global entity attributes include Location, Job Titles, and Industries.
+For organizations, the global entity attributes include Stage, Industry, Location, and more.

 ## The entity attribute resource
 Each entity attribute object has a unique `id`.
 It also has a `name`, which determines the name of the entity attribute, and `allows_multiple`, which determines whether multiple values can be added to a single cell for that entity attribute.

-Affinity is extremely flexible and customizable, and a lot of that power comes from our ability to support many different value types of entity attributes.
-An entity attribute can be of type number (a column like "Number of Referrals" would be that type) to of type Location (the default "Location" column has that type).
+Affinity is extremely flexible and customizable, and a lot of that power comes from our ability to support many different value types for entity attributes.
+Numbers, dates, and locations are all examples of value types, and you can search, sort, or filter all of them.

 Attribute | Type | Description
 --------- | ------- | -----------